rubykv/mcp-servers/README.md

 3. This opens a config file.

-4. For each of the servers in the `servers.py` file, we would need to make an entry in the config file.
+4. Make entry for each mcp server, add environment variables if needed.
+For individual server configuration, read README.md in the specific server directory.

 5. Once added in config, these servers are now registered with Windsurf.